soffvassy/book-pdp/README.md

 - Go over the page with a screen reader see if everything is accessible and works properly
 - Manual test some more
 - Run tests through lighthouse, etc.

+Code could be cloned and ran with npm run dev